FrontendNapulitan/custom-select/README.md

 ## Compatibility

 `my-own-select` is built with the `customElements` API, making it natively compatible across modern browsers.
 It integrates seamlessly with popular frontend frameworks like ReactJS and Angular.
-`my-own-select` is built with the `customElements` API, making it natively compatible across modern browsers.
-It integrates seamlessly with popular frontend frameworks like ReactJS and Angular.

 ## Contributing

-If you'd like to contribute to `my-own-select`, please submit an issue or a pull request on our GitHub repository.
-Contributions, bug reports, and feature suggestions are welcome!
 If you'd like to contribute to `my-own-select`, please submit an issue or a pull request on our GitHub repository.
 Contributions, bug reports, and feature suggestions are welcome!

 ## License